The Captioning Studio is proud to offer venues and production companies its theatre captioning technology.

-- TV screens are lightweight, easy to transport or install permanently
+- Lightweight, easy to transport

 - Coloured texts mean it is not necessary to preface dialogue with character names every time an actor speaks; for example, in scenes where there are only two characters on stage, there is no need to preface with character names every time they speak as colour change makes differentiation between actors’ lines very clear

 - Allow for positioning of captions on screen to correspond with where the actors are located on stage, making characters’ lines easy to identify

 - Allow for display of italicised texts and musical notes, making song lyrics and sound effect descriptions easy to identify